 Who to contact

-- when possible, we’ll attend your property within six hours of you reporting the incident (in storms and flooding we may take longer to reach you)
+- When possible, we’ll contact you within an hour to let you know when we'll arrive (in storms and flooding we may take longer to reach you.)

-- we’ll call to let you know we’re on our way – so please make sure you provide us with your mobile number
+- We’ll call to let you know we’re on our way and may also send updates by text – so please make sure you provide us with your mobile number.

 We will help with clean-up operations after flooding caused by our operations, unless insurance companies have agreed to make arrangements: